elotl/try-nova/README.md

 The scripts in this repo will allow you to create a sandbox environment for using Nova's trial version (for managing up to 3 workload clusters).
 If you are interested in using the full version, please contact us at info@elotl.com.
 2. Tutorials that walk you through the core functionalities of Nova.

-We love feedback, so please feel free to ask questions by creating an issue in this repo or writing to us at info@elotl.com.
+We love feedback, so please feel free to ask questions by creating an issue in this repo or writing to us at info@elotl.co

 ## Installation on KIND (Kubernetes in Docker) clusters